agkayster/snakes/README.md

 1 Reset Game- Once the game starts and there is a need for the player to restart the game, the restart sometimes causes some Aliens to disappear or it acts as though the Aliens have been killed already by the player.
 I have a strong sense that this is caused by the .slice.

-2 Overlay Screen once the game ends- Once the game ends, there needs to be an overlay window that covers thes screen with an end message and the Aliens stop moving or the board clears.
+2 Overlay Screen once the game ends- Once the game ends, there needs to be an overlay window that covers the screen with an end message and the Aliens stop moving or the board clears.
 I have a feeling that this has a lot to do with my CSS styling which i need to look into and fix.

 ## Winners and Blockers